 Departure from the U.S.

 Arrive in London.
 Transfer from airport to hotel.
 Breakfast upon arrival at hotel.
 Orientation program and tour of hotel neighborhood.
-Visit covent Garden and theatre where Tuesday night performance will be held.
+Visit Covent Garden, Seven Dials and theatre where Tuesday night performance will be held.
 Optional, faculty-led tour of Seven Dials.
 Lunch on your own in Covent Garden.
 Return to hotel for check-in.
 Rest of afternoon and evening free.